Kristina01111000/Drws_site/README.md

 - Peepso issue with version numbers fixed? -> not on monday
 - double check the challenge to tabulator on the other sites

-  should be getting 1099 soon, not yet, ask on thursday
+- look at the new page edits to confirm should be getting 1099 soon, not yet, ask on thursday